ElectricGun/mily-compiler/README.md

 This program compiles the custom, C syntax programming language Mily to Mindustry Logic (mlog) syntax bytecode.
 The syntax looks pretty much like C/C#/Java/JS so there shouldn't be too much of a learning curve for anyone using this language.

+## Disclaimer

+This project is currently in alpha and is very much work in progress; the code is still quite messy.
+I would appreciate it if anyone could do a little testing and bug hunting to polish out any "unintended features".
+If you find a bug, please create an issue containing the Mily code with a brief explanation regarding the issue.

 ## Table of Contents

 * [Table of Contents](#table-of-contents)